 Once in the pool your progress will be noted, and importantly any times that you achieve in races will be recorded.
-This will give the Head Coach and Team Manager an idea of which swim galas you might be suitable for.
+This will give the Head Coach and coaching team an idea of which swim galas you might be suitable for.
 Our main goal is that you enjoy your time as a competitive swimmer, and realise your own potential.

 Every swimmer will need to provide their own: